-3.1.2 The 2015 Chinese Stock Market Crash
+4.1.2 The 2015 Chinese Stock Market Crash

-The Google Trends "crisis" peaked in China on August 2015, and the timing corresponds to the Chinese stock market bubble.
+The Google Trends "crisis" peaked in China in August 2015, and the timing corresponds to the Chinese stock market bubble crash.
 The SSE composite index fell by 8.48% on August 24, 2015, after the Chinese government took many actions to stabilize the capital market but failed to stop the stock prices from freefalling.
-August 24 marked the largest single-day drop since the Global Financial Crisis in 2008.
+August 24 marked the largest single-day drop since the 2008 Global Financial Crisis.

-The panic that burst the Chinese stock bubble began with an -2% single-day return of the SSE Composite Index on June 15, 2015.
-On June 28, the People's Bank of China, the Chinese central bank, announced a decrease of benchmark interest rates for RMB loans and deposits at financial institutions by 0.25% in an attempt to rescue the market, as the index had by then declined by a further 20%.
-The Chinese government also took several legal actions against practitioners and government officials judged to be accountable for the market collapse.15 To limit the market meltdown, the government limited the freedom to sell Chinese stocks and made shorting-selling more costly or even impossible in the derivative market.16 The price drop and unpredictable changes in trading restrictions frustrated investors and added more uncertainty to the domestic capital market.
+The Chinese government took several legal actions against practitioners and corrupt government officials accountable for the market collapse.26 To limit the market meltdown, the government unexpectedly limited the freedom to sell Chinese stocks, making shorting-selling more costly or even impossible in the derivative market.27 The price drop and unpredictable changes in trading restrictions frustrated investors and added more pessimism to the domestic capital market.

-We plot the price deviations around August 24 in Figure 2, and we find that Bitcoin and Ethereum were traded relatively more expensively than international prices after the stock market crash, by roughly 2%.
-The price increase cannot be explained by investor sentiment or speculation, as Chinese stocks were dramatically devalued in this time window.
-Also, there is no sign of changes in capital control in response to the stock market crash (the raw Chinn-Ito index (kaopen) is a constant -1.234 from 2015 to 2020).
-Our evidence suggests
+Figure 2 plots the price deviations around August 24, and we find that Bitcoin and Ethereum traded relatively more expensively than international prices after the stock market crash by roughly 2%.
+The price increase cannot be explained by investor sentiment or speculation, as Chinese stocks were dramatically devalued.
+Also, there is no sign of changes in capital control in response to the stock market crash.28 Our evidence suggests that pessimism about capital market governance increased cryptocurrency demand in China.

-15On July 3, 2015, the state-owned Chinese media outlet Financial News posted an article, "No time to lose in the fight against malicious short-selling."
+$^{^{26}}$ On July 3, 2015, the state-owned Chinese media outlet Financial News posted an article, "No time to lose in the fight against malicious short-selling."
 Meanwhile, the China Financial Futures Exchange started to examine accounts that made short-selling bets.
-On the same date, Qingfeng Meng, Vice Minister of Public Security of the People's Republic of China, collaborated with China Securities Regulatory Commission to investigate reports of malicious selling of stocks and stock indices.
+On the same date, Qingfeng Meng, Vice Minister of Public Security of the People's Republic of China, collaborated with the China Securities Regulatory Commission to investigate reports of malicious selling of stocks and stock indices.
 By August 30th, the Chinese regulators had arrested 197 people, including Xiaolu Wang, a journalist at Caijing Magazine (a leading independent financial media), and several government officials in China Securities Regulatory Commission (the Chinese stock market regulator), for spreading "rumors" about the stock market crash.

-16On July 31, Shanghai Stock Exchange and Shenzhen Stock Exchange announced trading restrictions on 10 accounts identified with significant unusual trading behavior.
+27On July 31, the Shanghai Stock Exchange and Shenzhen Stock Exchange announced trading restrictions on ten accounts identified with significant unusual trading behavior.
 On August 1, the China Securities Regulatory Commission announced that it had taken restrictive trading measures on 24 accounts that engaged in algorithm trading and blamed foreign capital for triggering the market crash.
 On the evening of August 2, Citadel confirmed that its account had been restricted from trading by the Shenzhen Stock Exchange.